sentrie-sh/website/src/content/docs/reference/shapes.md

 ### Composition Rules

-- **Inheritance**: Child shapes inherit all fields from parent shapes
+- **Composition**: Composed shapes include all fields from base shapes
 - **No Circular Dependencies**: Shapes cannot reference themselves directly or indirectly
 - **No Duplicate Fields**: Shapes cannot have duplicate fields directly or indirectly
 - **Type Safety**: Values must match the exact shape they're assigned to